x1a7x/php/README.md

+so far the best board on here is cat4

 # IMAGEBOARDS (PHP 8.4.1+) ( If you are looking for imageboard php code, today is your lucky day- this is the largest collection of working simple php 8.4.1+ imageboards on git!)